daijingz/Backend_Applications/README.md

 :smiley: **Testing** (Ensuring each program has good, expected performance)

-There are a lot of sub-projects that have not been uploaded.
+There are many sub-projects that have not been uploaded.
 Please give the author more time.

 <p align="right">
   <a href="#top">